 The logical reason why the year should be written first when writing the date is that it is the biggest out of all.
 And so, it is quite logical to keep the biggest component first.
 This is the same rule that is applied to several other things –

-- When writing the time, we always write the hour first and then the minute, because the hour is bigger than the minute.
+- When writing the time in Japanese format, we always write the hour first and then the minute, because the hour is bigger than the minute.
 So, the time is written as 18:20, meaning that the hour is 18 and the minute is 20.

 - When we write the height of a person, feet always come before inches because feet is bigger than inches.
 The height is a person is written as 5’4”.

 So, as per this logical rule, when writing dates, it seems to make more sense if we write the year in the beginning.